 Certification as a health unit coordinator is voluntary, although highly recommended, as many employers require it.
 The most common certification health unit coordinators earn is through the National Association of Health Unit Coordinators (NAHUC) Certification Board.
 This NAHUC has been around for 30 years and assures employers, patients, and other healthcare workers that certificate holders have demonstrated competency in health unit coordination.

 To be eligible for NAHUC certification, candidates must have graduated from high school or have a GED.
 In addition, applicants must currently be employed as a health unit coordinator or have completed a health unit coordinator education program.
-The exam consists of 120 multiple-choice questions that must be answered in two and a half hours.
+The exam consists of 120 multiple-choice questions that must be answered in 2.5 hours.
 The exam covers order management, communication/customer service, professional development and coordination of health unit, equipment, and technical procedures,

 How Much Do Health Unit Coordinators Make?